• Ebook

 Calories: 247kcalCarbohydrates: 34gProtein: 4gFat: 12gSaturated Fat: 7gPolyunsaturated Fat: 0.5gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 45mgSodium: 241mgPotassium: 86mgFiber: 2gSugar: 19gVitamin A: 247IUCalcium: 75mgIron: 1mg

-Keyword gluten free muffins, gluten free baking, dairy free chocolate chip muffins
+Keyword easy gluten free muffins, gluten free chocolate chip muffins, small batch gluten free muffins

 Tried this recipe?Let us know how it was!